alfio-event/alf.io/website/content/en/docs/Concepts/_index.md

 - **Sales Reports**: Detailed reports on ticket sales, revenue, and attendee demographics.
 - **Attendee Insights**: Information about who is attending the event, their preferences, and behavior.
-- **Custom Reports**: Ability to generate custom reports based on specific needs and criteria.

 ### Customization